 For more than six months, I worked in-house at Ghost as co-writer and narrative designer alongside Philip Huxley, under the stewardship of narrative director Mike Hartin, building on a story by Mike, creative director Riley Cooper and Kyle Thompson.

-We had the chance to tell a rich, emotional tale about corrupt cops and family rivalry, set in a fictional Florida city that changes radically at night.
+We had the chance to tell a rich, cinematic tale about corrupt cops and family rivalry, set in a fictional Florida city that changes radically at night.

 Need for Speed: Heat is available on PC, PS4 and Xbox One.